 Alpha-lipoic acid has few benefits.
 It helps:

 - Decrease insulin resistance

-Individuals can benefit from alpha-lipoic acid if they complain about metabolic syndrome such as HDL cholesterol, the tendency to get fat around abdomen area or have high blood pressure.
+Individuals can benefit from alpha-lipoic acid if they complain about metabolic syndromes such as HDL cholesterol, the tendency to get fat around the abdomen area, or high blood pressure.

-ALA is the dietary supplement.
+ALA is a dietary supplement.
 Starting from 100 milligrams a day and taking up to 400 milligrams a day is recommended dose by Dr. Andrew Weil.

-Later on, the gene called sir-2 which mediates the response to restrictions of calories was discovered.
+Later on, the gene called sir-2, which mediates the response to restrictions of calories, was discovered.
 When living beings eat less, they live longer and have increased body defense.
-Scientists looked for the substance which could activate gene sir-2 without starvation.
+Scientists looked for a substance that could activate gene sir-2 without starvation.
 This material is resveratrol, the component from grape skins in the red wine.
-Resveratrol was responsible for health benefits from red wine.
+Resveratrol was responsible for the health benefits of red wine.

 My recommended antioxidants:

 - Vitamin C: www.grownbynature.com.

 - Vitamin E: www.grownbynature.com